 I’ve discovered 41 diseases.
 Forty-one times I’ve had the first indexed patient — to our knowledge — meaning the first person in the world described with a new condition.
 For many of my patients, the journey doesn’t stop once you get a diagnosis.
 That’s only the beginning.
 I tell people, I’m your Sherpa.
 We’re scaling a mountain; we’re scaling Everest.
 I am here to guide you.
 I don’t know all the answers, you don’t know all the answers but, together, we are going to go on this journey into uncharted territory.

 Dr. Wendy Chung is a board-certified clinical geneticist with a Ph.D. in molecular genetics.
 She received her M.D. from Cornell University and her Ph.D. from The Rockefeller University.
-She is director of the DISCOVER program at Columbia University Medical Center and director of the cytogenetics and molecular genetics fellowship, and heads a research laboratory in the division of molecular genetics investigating the genetic bases for a variety of genetic conditions.
+She is director of the DISCOVER program at Columbia University Irving Medical Center and the Kennedy Family Professor of Pediatrics and Medicine at Columbia University Vagelos College of Physicians and Surgeons.
+She also leads the Precision Medicine Resource in the Irving Institute at Columbia University Irving Medical Center and serves on the Genomics Working Group and Pediatrics Advisory committee for the All of Us precision medicine initiative and on the Council for the National Human Genome Research Institute.